 “Magnetic Drive” refers to the coupling between the wet end of the pump and the motor.
-In "direct drive" pumps, the impeller of the pump is attached to the shaft of the motor, and this design depends on the shaft seal to contain the chemical.
+In direct drive pumps, the impeller of the pump is attached to the shaft of the motor, and this design depends on the shaft seal to contain the chemical.
 In a magnetic drive pump, the wet end and motor are two separate contained parts, connected by only a motor bracket.
 At the end of the motor shaft, a drive magnet is attached, and as the drive magnet rotates around the rear housing, the impeller, which is fixed upon another magnet, spins in synchronization.
-Without a shaft seal, and without a shaft seal, the danger of leakage commonly associated with a shaft seal is eliminated.
-Furthermore, the maintenance cost is reduced because no time or money is spent on maintaining the shaft seal.
-For a pump that eliminates the problems and costs assoicated with mechanical seals, the March Magnetic Drive Pump has no equal.
+Without a shaft seal and the possibility of leakage, magnetic drive pumps excel in applications involving corrosive, toxic, flammable, expensive, or environmentally hazardous liquids.